jacobduijzer/CleanArchitectureTemplate/README.md

-emptyblazor | A clean Blazor project fullblazor | A full Blazor project with sample code emptyfull | A clean project with an Api, Blazor and Web project full | A full project with an Api, Blazor and a Web project, including TODO sample code
+emptyblazor | A clean Blazor project fullblazor | A full Blazor project with sample code emptyfull | A clean project with an Api, Blazor and Web project all | A full project with an Api, Blazor and a Web project, including TODO sample code

 # Docker / docker-compose